 5 Medical Reception Best Practices

-A person’s name is the greatest connection to their identity and individuality.
+A person’s name is the most significant connection to their identity and individuality.
 Make a habit of using your patients’ names when they visit the office.
 This rule also applies when you have callers; since there is no visual connection, using their names makes it more personal.
-In his famous book How to win friends and influence people, Dale Carnegie stated that “a person’s name to them the sweetest and most important sound in any language.”
-This medical reception best practice and personal touch helps create a bond between your practice and patients.
+In his famous book How to Win Friends and Influence People, Dale Carnegie stated that “a person’s name is the sweetest and most important sound in any language.”
+This is one of the most essential medical reception best practices, and a personal touch helps create a bond between your practice and patients.

 2. Confirm Patient Information